2026 Candlelight Processional at EPCOT: Dates, Info & Tips

-Candlelight Processional at EPCOT will occur from late November to December 2024 at Walt Disney World.
-This covers the normal narrator lineup, celebrity appearance dates, whether the dining package is worth the money, and our review of this Christmas-time show.
+Candlelight Processional at EPCOT will occur from late November to December 2026 at Walt Disney World.
+This covers the narrator lineup, celebrity appearance dates, whether the dining package is worth the money, and our review of this Christmas-time show.

 For those unfamiliar with it, Candlelight Processional at Walt Disney World is the telling of the Christmas story by a celebrity narrator with music sung by a mass choir and performed by a 50-piece live orchestra.
 It’s one component of the EPCOT International Festival of the Holidays, which also includes the World Showcase Storytellers and Holiday Kitchen food booths.

 That’s not the only thing it’s possible to predict about this year’s event, either!
-The other thing we can fairly safe forecast is that the lineup of celebrity narrators and dining package details will be one of the very last things released for Christmas 2024.
-For each of the last few years, Walt Disney World has revealed almost everything for the holiday season in June and July.
-At that time, they’ve also confirmed Candlelight Processional would return.
+The other thing we can fairly safe forecast is that the lineup of celebrity narrators and dining package details will be one of the very last things released for Christmas 2026.

-Just letting you know that now so you don’t start worrying when August 2024 rolls around and Walt Disney World still hasn’t provided any concrete details.
-That’s normal.
-Or at least, it’s not abnormal.
-For now, here’s everything else you need to know about the 2024 Candlelight Processional…
+Just letting you know that now so you don’t start worrying when August 2026 rolls around and Walt Disney World still hasn’t provided any concrete details.
+That’s the new normal.
+For now, here’s everything else you need to know about the 2026 Candlelight Processional…

-Calling Candlelight Processional one of the most popular events is no exaggeration–long lines plus expensive dinner packages have sort of contributed to us being “over” Candlelight Processional.
-We have really enjoyed it in the past, but it’s something that is a huge hassle if you don’t have a dining package or don’t mind watching from outside the theater.
+Calling Candlelight Processional one of the most popular events is no exaggeration–long lines plus expensive dinner packages can make it a challenge to see.
+It’s something that can be a huge hassle if you don’t have a dining package or don’t mind watching from outside the theater.
+We typically watch Candlelight Processional multiple times each Christmas, but only buy the dining package once.

 Candlelight Processional Celebrity Narrator Schedule